-To the annual meeting of the shareholders of ÅF AB corporate ID No. 556120-6474 It is the Board of Directors who is responsible for the corporate governance statement for the year 2013 on pages 95-99 and that it has been prepared in accordance with the Annual Accounts Act.
+To the annual meeting of the shareholders of ÅF AB corporate ID No. 556120-6474

+It is the Board of Directors who is responsible for the corporate governance statement for the financial year 2014 on pages 91-95 and that it has been prepared in accordance with the Annual Accounts Act.

-We have read the corporate governance statement and based on that reading and our knowledge of the company and the group we believe that we have a sufficient basis for our opinions.
+We have read the corporate governance statement and based on that reading and our knowledge of the company and the Group we believe that we have a sufficient basis for our opinions.
 This means that our statutory examination of the corporate governance statement is different and substantially less in scope than an audit conducted in accordance with International Standards on Auditing and generally accepted auditing standards in Sweden.

-In our opinion, the corporate governance statement has been prepared and its statutory content is consistent with the annual accounts and the consolidated financial statements.
+In our opinion, the corporate governance statement has been prepared and its statutory content is consistent with the annual accounts and the consolidated accounts.

-Stockholm Sweden - 10 March 2014 Ernst & Young AB
+Stockholm, 11 March 2015 Ernst & Young AB